Many features of this site require JavaScript. Learn how to enable javascript.

 We advise clients with respect to product recall determinations and related health and safety risk analysis, including issues arising under the Consumer Products Safety Act and the Consumer Products Safety Improvements Act of 2008.
 We also have served as defense counsel and national coordinating counsel in multi-state liability cases.

-Product Development and Intellectual Property
+Product Development & Intellectual Property

 New product development normally is a joint effort between technical and marketing business professionals.
 Creation of a new product may involve entirely new inventions or simply new versions of existing products.
 If the product is truly innovative, it may be patentable, or it may involve trade secrets that need to be protected.
 A new brand-name may need to be developed, or it may be sold under an existing trademark.
 In any event, packaging will have to be designed and certain labeling may be required.
 Our experience with the full range of challenges presented by new products frequently benefits clients.